Skip to main content

 Teenage girl with smartphone being cyberbullied by girls behind her

-You can't hide behind words you type or the images you post.
-These hurtful messages not only make the target feel bad but they also make the sender look bad - and can sometimes get you in trouble with the police.
+You can't hide behind the words you type or the images you post.
+These hurtful messages not only make the target feel bad, but they also make the sender look bad - and can sometimes get you in trouble with the police.

 Tips to Stop Cyberbullying

 DON'T RESPOND.
 If someone bullies you, remember that your reaction is usually exactly what the bully wants.
-It gives him or her poser over you.
+It gives him or her power over you.
 Who wants to empower a bully?

 DON'T RETALIATE.
 Getting back at the bully turns you into one and reinforces the bully's behavior.
-Help avoid a whole cycle of aggression.
+This will help you avoid a whole cycle of aggression.

 BLOCK THE BULLY.
-If the harassment's coming in the form of instant messages, texts or profile comments, do yourself a favor; Use preferences or privacy tools to block the person.
-If it's in chat, leave the "room".
+If the harassment comes in the form of instant messages, texts, or profile comments, do yourself a favor; use preferences or privacy tools to block the person.
+If it's in chat, leave the "room."

 BE CIVIL.
 Even if you don't like someone, it's a good idea to be decent and not sink to the other person's level.
-Also, research shows that gossiping about and trash talking about others increases your risk of being bullied.
+Research shows that gossiping about and trash-talking about others increases your risk of being bullied.
 Treat people the way you want to be treated.

 DON'T BE A BULLY.
-How would you feel if someone harasses you?
-You know the old saying about walk a mile in someone's shoes; even a few seconds of thinking about how another person might feel can put a big damper on aggression.
+How would you feel if someone harassed you?
+You know the old saying about walking a mile in someone's shoes; even a few seconds of thinking about how another person might feel can put a big damper on aggression.

 BE A FRIEND, NOT A BYSTANDER.
-Watching or forwarding mean messages empower bullies and hurts victims even more.
+Watching or forwarding mean messages empowers bullies and hurts victims even more.
 If you can, tell bullies to stop or let them know harassment makes people look dumb and mean.
-It's time to let bullies know their behavior is unacceptable - cruel abuse of fellow human beings.
+It's time to let bullies know their behavior is unacceptable—cruel abuse of fellow human beings.
 If you can't stop the bullying, at least try to help the victim and report the behavior.